CSCS Mock Test Questions and Certification Information

 Taking the CSCS card test

 Taking the CSCS card test is no different from any test, you’re given a 45 minute limit to try and complete the test.
 The test consists of 50 questions multiple choice questions, 38 of these will be multiple choice knowledge questions and the remaining 12 are behavioural case study questions.
-You’ll need to score 40 out of 50 to pass the operatives test and 46 out of 50 to pass the specialists test.
+You’ll need to score 47 out of 50 to pass the operatives test.

 The questions depend entirely on the type of CSCS card you’re applying for.
 The test is done on a touch screen computer and you’re likely to be faced with a few what if scenarios especially for supervisors.
 The actual CSCS test is quite similar to our mock test questions as they will test your knowledge on different aspects of health and safety.
 Try an example of our 50 questions CSCS card practice test.